-The waste volumes under the ISRW scope include current and future Canadian low- and intermediate-level waste that has no current long-term management plans, totalling approximately 294,000 m of low-level waste and 51,000 m of intermediate-level waste.
-The technical study showed that Rolling Stewardship, engineered containment mound, concrete vault, and shallow rock cavern are not suitable for the long-term management of intermediate-level waste.
-It is therefore assumed that the reference facilities for rolling stewardship, engineered containment mounds, concrete vaults and shallow-rock caverns are sized to host the low-level waste inventory, and the reference facilities for a deep geological repository (DGR) and deep boreholes are sized to host the intermediate-level waste inventory.
+The waste volumes under the ISRW scope include current and future Canadian low- and intermediatelevel waste that has no current long-term management plans, totalling approximately 294,000 m of lowlevel waste and 51,000 m of intermediate-level waste.
+The technical study showed that rolling stewardship, engineered containment mound, concrete vault and shallow rock cavern are not suitable for the long-term management of intermediate-level waste.
+It is therefore assumed that the reference facilities for rolling stewardship, engineered containment mounds, concrete vaults and shallow rock caverns are sized to host the low-level waste inventory, and the reference facilities for a deep geological repository and deep boreholes are sized to host the intermediate-level waste inventory.

 The cost estimate assumed the reference management scenarios and facility sizes for each option based on the recommendations made in the technical assessment report.
-It should be noted that the per-unit-volume cost of each long-term management facility benefits from economies of scale, and the results shown in this report can vary if the reference waste volume changes.
-The influence of economies of scale is shown, approximately, in Figure 10.
+It should be noted that the per-unitvolume cost of each long-term management facility benefits from economies of scale, and the results shown in this report can vary if the reference waste volume changes.
+The influence of economies of scale is shown below (note that accuracy range and deep borehole not shown for clarity).